ilyakozubovskiy/WebCam/README.md

-Apllication consists of PRODUCER and CUSTOMER.
+Apllication consists of PRODUCER and CONSUMER.
-PRODUCER handles images from Web-camera and sents them as packets to CUSTOMER through UDP/IP.
+PRODUCER handles images from Web-camera and sents them as packets to CONSUMER through UDP/IP.
-CUSTOMER receives packets from PRODUCER and converts them into images(bitmaps),which are displayed to the user via WPF Application.
+CONSUMER receives packets from PRODUCER and converts them into images(bitmaps),which are displayed to the user via WPF Application.